bormaxi8080/bormaxi8080/resume/bormaxi_resume_tech_EN.md

 I develop backends and various automations on Python, Ruby, Node.js, Perl.
 I do some server logic, REST API, imports, exports, data parsing, scrapers, data enrichment and other tricky things for OSINT activities and investigations.

-### Nov 2015 - Nov 2021 GoodJob Hiring Agency, Novosibirsk, Russia - Owner
+### Nov 2015 - Nov 2021 Hiring Agency, Novosibirsk, Russia - Owner

 A small warm tube recruitment agency.
 Recruitment geography: Novosibirsk, remote location, relocation from the Russian Federation to Europe (I took more than 250 families outside the Russian Federation and friends gave me the nickname "Russian Schindler").
 Hiring candidates in IT from the middle level.
 Automated candidate database of 50+ thousand people.
 I created my own community, for 6 years I gained a lot of connections and insights among different companies at different times in the team from 1 to 6 recruiters.